What makes a weed?

 - taking resources away from other important matters by being costly to control.

-- harbouring pest animals such as rats, stoats, cats and hedgehogs which prey on our native wildlife.
+- harbouring introduced mammalian predators such as rats, stoats, cats and hedgehogs which prey on our native wildlife.

 Passport for travel

 Today, over 75% of all weeds are garden escapes that have "jumped the fence".
 On average, eight garden plants become naturalised in the wild each year.
-More than 300 introduced plants are now serious pests, and several are common on the Miramar Peninsula.
+More than 500 introduced plants are now serious weeds, and several are common on the Miramar Peninsula.

 Many popular garden plants that are actually weed species will disperse their seeds via the wind and birds, and establish themselves kilometres away.
 They also spread via footwear, clothes, pets, car tyres and dumping.